Return to this entry after your trip to share experiences.

 Biblical.
 Progressive.
 Inclusive.
 Reach Beyond Mission is a theologically progressive youth mission program that goes beyond traditional mission, combining service opportunities with thoughtful and intentional poverty education.
 [Programs of Reach Beyond Mission for 2016 are being run in Austin, Fort Worth, San Antonio, TX and in Washington DC and coming in 2018 one in Memphis.]

 Project/Focus: Reach Beyond Mission is a fully planned youth mission experience.
 Youth join youth from other churches across the country to explore issues of culture, gender, and poverty in an urban setting.
 Participants volunteer at numerous metropolitan area non-profits working with the homeless, low-income families, children, people with disabilities and the elderly.
 Reach Beyond Mission provides speakers, age-appropriate activities, and discussion starters to help young people explore the biblical, theological, economic, social and political issues related to poverty.

 Educational/Advocacy Components: It is life-changing when youth are challenged to move beyond feeling warm and fuzzy about helping others and begin to explore how to spend a lifetime changing the system which causes poverty.
 It is life-changing when youth begin to recognize that racism, sexism, and all the other "isms" are more than attitudes and that those "isms" have provoked real actions which have left many of God's children marginalized and disadvantaged.
 It is life-changing when youth begin to understand that they have power to make an impact with their votes, through their career choices, and with how they spend their money.

 FOOD JUSTICE (Food Related Service Sites)

-Group Size: Maximum 45 participants per week.
+Group Size: Maximum 45 participants per week in San Antonio.
+Maximum 75 participants in Austin and Fort Worth.
 Smaller groups will join others from different places and congregations.